 Five sections make up Old Man’s Cave: Upper Falls, Upper Gorge, Middle Falls, Lower Falls and Lower Gorge.
 The distance of the gorge is right around 1/2 mile in length, cuts straight through Blackhand sandstone carved by the its creek, and is a must-see when visiting Hocking Hills.

-Put-in-Bay is known for its laid back, island feel, great food, and party-like weekend atmosphere, but it’s also home to Crystal Cave, the World’s Largest Geode.
+Put-in-Bay is known for its laid back, island feel, great food, and party-like weekend atmosphere (making it one of the funnest places to visit in Ohio), but it’s also home to Crystal Cave, the World’s Largest Geode.
 Heineman’s Winery owns the claim to fame and discovered the geode when digging a well.
 The Geode is 30-feet deep and crystals as large as 18-inches wide can be spied on its daily tours.

 You don’t need to head far to find beautiful, sandy places to dig your feet in.
 Sandusky once again makes my list with its beach areas.
 I, too, was surprised when I visited, but two of my favorites are right on the Lake Erie shores.
 This one is adjacent to Sawmill Creek Resort and its lakefront beach at dusk.
 Cedar Point Amusement Park also has a gorgeous beach that’s perfect for taking time away from the roller coasters.